+NOTE: The UCS Encoding schemes allow an optional signature (also known as byte order mark, BOM) to be present in encoded character strings.
+The above UCS encoding scheme variant attributes does not specify, if signatures are present in the encoded values or not, this is an option for the encoder.
+It is expected that decoders are able to process signatures in the decoding process.

 The following strings are the predefined (standardized) variant attributes for structured types (see clause E.2.2.4):

 a) "IDL:fixed FORMAL/01-12-01 v.2.6" means, when applied to a record type, that the value shall be handled as an IDL fixed point decimal value (see annex E).